-8. Matrimonial Mesa: TRAIL CLOSED
+8. Matrimonial Mesa: PORTION OF TRAIL CLOSED

 This short, easy-to-access trail system affords spectacular views of the Ranch, Orphan Mesa and Piedra Lumbre basin.
 Peace and tranquility can be found just minutes into this hike as you are transported out of the Ranch and into the rolling red mounds at the base of the sandstone cliffs you see from the road.
 There are a number of trails around and along the top of Matrimonial Mesa which give you the freedom to create your own path.
 Begin at the trailhead (Matrimonial) on the road into the Ranch across from the High Ropes Course or the trailhead (Cliffside) behind Staff House near the Dining Hall.

 2. Pack Memorial: This path climbs the mesa behind Ghost House.
 A plaque honors Arthur and Phoebe Pack who gave Ghost Ranch to the Presbyterian Church (USA) in 1955.
 From the top there is a good view of the ranch.
 This is a steep, quick 5-minute walk.